Gabaldonlab/meTAline/README.md

 ```

 ### Overwriting Source Code with --bind
 To test modifications to the pipeline, replace the source code in the image with your local version during execution.
 Use the --bind flag to mount your local repository into the container, overwriting the existing directory.

 #### Example
-If your current working directory contains the cloned meTAline repository:
+For this example you have the current working directory is inside the cloned meTAline repository, which looks like this:

+*Note that the meTAline snakemake source code, ./meTAline, is right next to the built ./metaline.sif file!*

 ```bash
 [user@host workspace]$ ls -lisah <path/to/cloned/meTAline/repository>
 total 2.7G